 "Will you meet us in Peking?"
 Naruto asked instead.
-Tsunade, although once a Konoha shinobi, had since retired from the life of secrecy and now resided in the capital, only a couple hours journey south from where Konoha was hidden.
+The capital city was a few hours south from where Konoha was hidden.

 "Perhaps."
 Kakashi said, jumping onto his horse in one fluid motion.
 It reared up as thunder shook the ground and the wind swept by powerfully.
 Sakura looked up to the sky, noting how this weather would make for a particularly bad trek south.
-"I want to visit Yondaime and Obito's graves first."
+"I want to visit laoshi and Obito first."

-Naruto subconsciously put a hand to his stomach at these words and pain reflected in his eyes.
-Sakura noticed this action and instantly felt sorry for him.
-He was probably feeling guilty that the thing responsible for those deaths was inside of him.
+Naruto subconsciously put a hand to his stomach.
+Sakura noticed the minute action and instantly felt sorry for him.
 Being a Jinchuuriki had put a terrible burden on Naruto through the years.

-As Sakura got on her horse, Naruto stood and watched Kakashi ride away through the forest.
+Naruto watched as Kakashi rode away through the forest, his form getting tinier before it was swallowed by the trees.
 Naruto always respected Kakashi and treated him not only as his teacher, but as his father.
-Naruto was an orphaned kid who knew nothing of his parents before Kakashi came and gave him a home, took him off the streets.
-To finally be loved by someone, it had a tremendous impact on Naruto.
-And while the childhood games that he had played with Kakashi and home caring attitude were gone, the feelings of father and son were still there.
+Naruto was an orphaned kid who knew nothing of his parents before Kakashi came and gave him a home.
+To finally be loved by someone...it had a tremendous impact on Naruto.
+And while Naruto was older now and didn't rely on Kakashi as much as he used to, the feelings of father and son were still there.

 "Naruto?"
-Sakura asked, looking at Naruto as she reined her horse around.
+Sakura asked, looking at Naruto as jumped on to her horse.

 "Yeah."
-Said Naruto turning to face Sakura as Kakashi faded into the distance.
+Said Naruto, turning to face Sakura.
 Sakura pulled up her mask to give Naruto a quick smile as Naruto jumped on his horse.

 'You feel it too, Sakura.'
 Thought Naruto.
 'Something is not right with Kakashi.'